 Initial Public Offering: In August 2020, the Company completed its initial public offering ("IPO") of 10,699,573 shares of common stock at an offering price of \$22.00 per share.
-The Company offered 5,040,323 shares of common stock and the selling stockholders its IPO offered an additional 5,659,250 shares of common stock, including the underwriter's option to purchase up to an additional 1,395,596 shares of common stock from the selling stockholders.
+The Company offered 5,040,323 shares of common stock and the selling stockholders in its IPO offered an additional 5,659,250 shares of common stock, including the underwriter's option to purchase up to an additional 1,395,596 shares of common stock from the selling stockholders.
 The Company received gross proceeds of approximately \$110,887 before deducting underwriting discounts, commissions and offering related transaction costs; the Company did not receive any proceeds from the sale of shares by the selling stockholders.
-Upon the closing of the IPO in August 2020, all of the then-outstanding shares of preferred stock automatically converted into 8,192,876 shares of common stock on a one-for-one basis.
+Upon the closing of the IPO in August 2020, which was deemed a Qualified IPO (as defined below), all of the then-outstanding shares of preferred stock automatically converted into 8,192,876 shares of common stock on a one-for-one basis.
 Subsequent to the closing of the IPO, there were no shares of preferred stock outstanding.
-The condensed consolidated financial statements as of September 27, 2020, including share and per share amounts, include the effects of the IPO.
+The condensed consolidated financial statements as of June 28, 2020, including share and per share amounts, do not include the effects of the IPO.